Social Security's New Quick Disability Determination Process

 The issue of using land transfers to private individuals or non-governmental organizations in order to avoid a violation of the Establishment Clause came up in several cases involving the Ten Commandments monuments donated by the F.O.E.
 So long as the transfer was done in a way that the property where the Ten Commandments monument was located was fenced in and identified with signs indicating that the local governmental entity did not own the property and that it was owned privately, the courts have upheld the transfers.

-The Buono case, which is presently before the Supreme Court, involves a cross that was donated and erected by the Veterans of Foreign Wars in 1934, in what is now the Mojave National Preserve, in order to commemorate the sacrifices of the veterans of World War I. The cross is located on property owned by the federal government.
-Congress enacted statutes in order to authorize the transfer of the land on which the cross is erected to a private individual who would maintain the cross in exchange for land which that person owns that is adjacent to the preserve in an effort to avoid a potential violation of the Establishment Clause.
+The Buono case involved a cross that was donated and erected by the Veterans of Foreign Wars in 1934, in what is now the Mojave National Preserve, in order to commemorate the sacrifices of the veterans of World War I. The cross is located on property owned by the federal government.
+Congress enacted statutes in order to authorize the transfer of the land on which the cross is erected to a private individual who would maintain the cross in exchange for land which that person owned that is adjacent to the preserve in an effort to avoid a potential violation of the Establishment Clause.
 The ACLU sued to prevent the exchange claiming that the exchange would violate the Establishment Clause.
-Since the filing, the government has covered the cross so that it cannot be observed by persons visiting the preserve.

-The situation in Buono is different from Van Orden in that there are no other non-religious monuments nearby to dilute the religious message of the cross.
-However, the cross has great historical significance, aside from its religious message, in that the VFW dedicated the cross to the sacrifices of the veterans of World War I. Thus, it will be interesting to see how the Court applies the previous land transfer cases involving the Ten Commandments and its holding in Van Orden in order to render a decision in Buono.
+The situation in Buono was different from Van Orden in that there were no other non-religious monuments nearby to dilute the religious message of the cross.
+However, the cross had great historical significance, aside from its religious message, in that the VFW dedicated the cross to the sacrifices of the veterans of World War I. The Court ultimately held that the land transfer did not violate the first amendment.

 1. http://www.religioustolerance.org/hoffman01.html as visited on March 4, 2009.